PyO3/pyo3/guide/src/getting_started.md

 ### Building

-There are a number of build and python package management systems such as [`setuptools-rust`](https://github.com/PyO3/setuptools-rust) or [manually](https://pyo3.rs/latest/building_and_distribution.html#manual-builds)  we recommend the use of `maturin`.
+There are a number of build and python package management systems such as [`setuptools-rust`](https://github.com/PyO3/setuptools-rust) or [manually](https://pyo3.rs/latest/building_and_distribution.html#manual-builds)  we recommend the use of `maturin` which you can install [here](https://maturin.rs/installation.html).
 It is developed to work with PyO3 and is the most "batteries included" experience. `maturin` is just a python package so you can add it in any way that you install python packages.

 System Python:
 ```bash